Bursar Main Menu

 If I don't pay by the posted deadline (or subsequent drop dates) and I am dropped and I re-register, what happens then?

-You must pay your balance (or have more awarded financial aid) by subsequent payment deadlines or your classes will be dropped again.
+You must pay your balance immediately upon registration or your classes will be dropped again.
 Each time you re-register you may find it harder to get the classes you want.

 In the past I used money from next semester to pay this semester's bills.
 Can I do that so I can register now?